 The attic framing indicates that the original east section of the house was raised to 1 ½ stories in the late 19th or early 20h century.
 There are many circular-sawn rafters that have been inserted and much of the sheathing of the knee walls is comprised of similarly sawn materials.
 Many older rafters were reused and awkwardly joined to new ones at their apex.
 There are mature cut nails in trapped weatherboard on the west gable of the original section.
 The present integrated front porch was fabricated at that time.

 House and Family History

-Thomas Bedford and William Owins purchased this lot in 1729.
+Thomas Bedford and William Owins/Owens purchased some land where this house sits in 1729.
 The next known owner, Thomas Duncan, purchased from commissioners in 1806.

-Kathryn and David Cloud purchased the Owins-Bedford House in the early 1970s.
-As preservation enthusiasts, it was important that the cottage maintained the look and feel of colonial Beaufort.
+Kathryn and David Cloud purchased the house in the early 1970s.
+As preservation enthusiasts, it was important that the cottage maintained the look and feel of "colonial Beaufort."
 When Miss Delight Thomas’ home, known then as the Cramer House at 401 Ann Street, was moved to the restoration grounds in 1977, Kathryn Cloud rescued the wood that had been added when the 1796 Courthouse was converted to a residence; the old lumber was used to construct cabinets in the Owins-Bedford kitchen.